 Kristen waited in the stockroom till they closed.
 Her manager swore up and down he saw the stalker leave.
-Kristen called Jackson but with her manager working tonight she told him he didn’t need to come get her.
+Kristen called Jackson, but with her manager working tonight, she told him he didn’t need to get her.

 “You piece of shit!”
 Blood spurted from her mouth.
 Kristen remembered her arms were tied behind her back.
 No matter how many times she pulled against the ropes, they wouldn’t loosen.
 “He’s going to find you and kill you!”

 The man said nothing and continued sharpening his knife.
-Every scrape against the whetstone was enough to make her to piss herself.
+Every scrape against the whetstone was enough to make her piss herself.
 The knife was dull when he started the cutting.
-But his last slice took too much effort and he ending up cursing at the knife.
+But his last slice took too much effort, making him cursing at the knife.
 It was the first time she heard his voice since he took her.
 His voice sounded raspy and horrible.

 How much more could she take?
 What did she do to this man?
 She had never been mean to anyone.
 Never had she been rude or hurtful.
 Who was he?
-Kristen had heard the voice before, but it wasn’t until that moment was she even given a hint on who this twisted bastard was.
+Kristen had heard the voice before, but it wasn’t until that moment that she even hinted at who this twisted bastard was.

 The wet raspy breathing was getting close again.
-Kristen tried her best to inch the the blindfold down to no avail.
+Kristen tried her best to inch the blindfold down to no avail.
 If she could only see him.
-Maybe she’d find a strength within herself knowing that he was weak and the only thing stopping her from attacking him were the ropes.
-His body heat let her know he was close, but when he dragged his knife down the side of her face she had no doubt he was near.
+Maybe she’d find a strength within herself, knowing that he was weak and the only thing stopping her from attacking him were the ropes.
+His body heat let her know he was close, but when he dragged his knife down the side of her face, she had no doubt he was near.